DS08/Django-Database-Extraction/scholfin/Readme.txt

-Some imortant notes about app:
+Some important notes about app:

 Django version used: 1.9